IrinaSvirkina/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/javadoc/com/bigbrassband/jira/git/services/GIJFacade.html.md

 ## createBranch(Integer, String, String)
 Creates a branch in the repository.
  <br>
- Branch can be created in a repository which belongs to an integration, otherwise GIJException.
+ Branch can be created in a repository which belongs to an integration, otherwise GIJException is thrown.
  <br><br>
  This is a sync operation.
  <br>